-- A. An employee not On Call, who is called back to work by management, following the completion of the employee's workday/workweek, and departure from the employee's worksite, shall receive a minimum of two (2) hours at time and a half or pay for all hours actually worked, whichever is greater. - B. Work that immediately precedes or follows the regularly assigned shift will be considered as an extension of the workday/workweek and no minimum will apply and the compensation will be at the regular rate.
+- A. Non-exempt employees not on call, who are called back to work by management, following the completion of the employee's workday/workweek, and departure from the employee's worksite, shall receive a minimum of two (2) hours or the actual time worked, whichever is greater. - B. Work that immediately precedes or follows the regularly assigned shift will be considered as an extension of the workday/workweek and no minimum will apply.